codebyMai/mai-silva-art-portfolio/README.md

    * Changed hero image for mobile devices for a rectangular one.
 2. On mobile devices text on About page was too close to the frame for reading comfort.
    * Fixed by adding padding.
+3. Logo was wrapping on smaller mobile screens instead of remaining in one line.
+   * Fixed by changing size of the font to percentage and adding media query for larger devices.

 ---